The name of the Association shall be “Louisiana Sporting Clays

 approved by the Association, as requested by member clubs, or

-secretary-treasurer shall conduct all official correspondence and shall
+The secretary-treasurer shall conduct all official correspondence and

-receive and disburse all funds of the Association.
-A surety bond for the
+shall receive and disburse all funds of the Association.
+A surety bond

-secretary-treasurer may be required; if so, cost will be borne by the
+for the secretary-treasurer may be required; if so, cost will be borne

-a.
-Annually and at such other times as the board may request, the secretary-treasurer
+such other times as the board may request, the secretary-treasurer

 accounts to an examination by a committee from the board of directors.
-The committee

-shall consist of not less than three members: the vice-president, and
+The committee shall consist of not less than three members: the

-two directors.
-The vice-president will chair the committee.
+vice-president, and two directors.
+The vice-president will chair the

-This examination committee will be appointed by the president in
+committee.
+This examination committee will be appointed after

-September or October so they may conduct their examination for
+completion of the State Shoot so that they may conduct their examination

 Board of Directors

-Association shall be conducted and controlled by a board of directors which
+conducted and controlled by a board of directors which shall consist of

 delegates/representatives from Louisiana, as well as the directors